Our rights to life, liberty, property, and the pursuit of happiness

 can only be secured by a state strictly separated from religion

-On Sunday's Philosophy in Action Radio, I answered a question on arranged marriages that might be of interest.
+On Sunday's episode of Philosophy in Action Radio, I answered a question on the right to die.
 The question was:

 Download or Listen to My Full Answer: